Utah mom accused of poisoning husband with fentanyl in cocktail took out $2 million in life insurance policies on him

 A year after his death, she published a book about grief titled “Are You With Me?” to “create peace and comfort for children who have lost a loved one,” according to a description on Amazon.
 She dedicated the book to “my amazing husband and a wonderful father.”
 It has since been removed from Amazon.

-The court document filed Thursday alleged that in September 2020, Eric Richins found out that his wife had obtained and spent a $250,000 home equity line of credit on their home in Kamas, had withdrawn at least $100,000 from his bank accounts, and spent more than $30,000 on his credit cards.
+The court document filed on Thursday alleges that in September 2020, Eric Richins found out that his wife had obtained and spent a $250,000 home equity line of credit on their home in Kamas, had withdrawn at least $100,000 from his bank accounts, and spent over $30,000 on his credit cards.

-Richins is also accused of appropriating distributions made from her husband's business "for the purpose of making federal and state quarterly tax payments and not paying the taxes," the document alleged.
-The stolen tax payments totaled at least $134,346, it said.
+Kouri Richins is also accused of appropriating distributions made from his business “for the purpose of making federal and state quarterly tax payments and not paying the taxes,” the document alleges.
+The stolen tax payments totaled at least $134,346, it says.

 Eric Richins confronted his wife about the money and she agreed to pay him back, according to the document.

-It further alleged that between 2015 and 2017, Richins bought at least four life insurance policies on her husband totaling almost $2 million.
-Eric Richins was unaware that she had purchased the policies, the document said.
+It further alleges that between 2015 and 2017, Kouri Richins bought at least four life insurance policies on her husband totaling nearly $2 million.
+Eric Richins was unaware that she had purchased the policies, the document says.

-Richins also allegedly changed a separate life insurance policy that her husband had to list herself as the beneficiary.
-The policy had initially listed his business partner as the beneficiary.
+Kouri Richins also allegedly changed a separate life insurance policy that her husband had to list herself as the beneficiary.
+The policy had initially listed Eric Richins’ business partner as the beneficiary.

-Eric Richins was alerted to it and was able to change it back to his business partner, the filing said.
+Eric Richins was alerted to it and was able to change it back to his business partner, the filing says.

 Eric Richins’ family has said that she tried to poison him multiple times.

-One of those attempts happened last Valentine's Day.
-According to the filing, Richins allegedly made her husband a sandwich and left it on the seat of his truck with a love note.
+One of those attempts happened on Valentine’s Day 2022.
+According to the filing, Kouri Richins allegedly made her husband a sandwich and sat it on the seat of his truck with a love note.

-"Shortly after consuming the sandwich, Eric Richins broke out in hives and had difficulty breathing," it said.
-"Eric found his son's EpiPen and administered it to himself and slept."
+“Shortly after consuming the sandwich, Eric Richins broke out in hives and had difficulty breathing,” it says.
+“Eric found his son’s EpiPen and administered it to himself and slept.”

 Eric Richins believed he had been poisoned and told a friend that he thought his wife was trying to poison him, according to the document.
-Despite his suspicions, he stayed in the marriage because of his children, his family’s spokesperson said.
+Despite his suspicions, Eric Richins stayed in the marriage with Kouri Richins because of his children, his family’s spokesperson said.

-Late last February, Richins allegedly asked C.L. to get stronger fentanyl pills, the document said.
+In late February 2022, Kouri Richins allegedly asked C.L. to get stronger fentanyl pills, the document says.

-"C.L. initially stated that the defendant specifically asked for 'some of the Michael Jackson stuff' during this request for fentanyl, but subsequently conceded that the defendant may have made the Michael Jackson reference during her first request for fentanyl," it said.
-(The pop superstar died in 2009 at his Los Angeles home after having received a lethal dose of propofol.)
+“C.L. initially stated that the defendant specifically asked for ‘some of the Michael Jackson stuff’ during this request for fentanyl, but subsequently conceded that the defendant may have made the Michael Jackson reference during her first request for fentanyl,” it said.
+(Jackson died in 2009 at his Los Angeles home after having received a lethal dose of propofol.)

 A medical examiner said that Eric Richins had five times the lethal dosage of fentanyl in his system when he died and that it was “illicit” fentanyl, not medical-grade.
 It is also believed he ingested the drugs orally, according to the statement.

-Days after her husband's death, Richins allegedly had a locksmith drill into his safe, which contained between $125,000 and $165,000 cash, according to Thursday's filing.
-When Eric Richins' sister suggested that Richins should not touch the money, she allegedly became enraged and punched the woman in the face and neck.
+Days after his death, Kouri Richins allegedly had a locksmith drill into his safe which contained between $125,000 and $165,000 cash, according to Thursday’s filing.
+When Eric Richins’ sister suggested that Kouri Richins should not touch the money, she allegedly became enraged and punched the sister in the face and neck.

-The document alleges that last March 9 or March 10, after her husband's death, Richins told C.L. to leave more fentanyl pills in a fire pit at a home she owned.
+The document alleges that on March 9 or March 10, after her husband’s death, Kouri Richins told C.L. to leave more fentanyl pills in a fire pit at a home Kouri Richins owned.

 Richins’ attorneys said they needed time to review the discovery and prepare for the hearing.